Married NFL coach apologises for viral ‘grinding’ dance floor video

 NFL head coach Urban Meyer says he has apologised to his team and family after video of a woman dancing provocatively with him went viral.

-Meyer, who leads the Jacksonville Jaguars, told a press conference that he had addressed the “stupid” incident with his players and his “upset” family.
+Mr Meyer, who leads the Jacksonville Jaguars, told a press conference that he had addressed the “stupid” incident with his players and his “upset” family.

 “I just apologised to the team and the staff for being a distraction.
 Just stupid.
 I explained everything that happened and owned it.
 Just stupid, shouldn’t have myself in that kind of position,” he said on Monday.

-Married Meyer, who used to coach Ohio State, said that the incident took place after he stayed in Ohio to see his grandchildren following his team’s Thursday night game against the Cincinnati Bengals.
+The married Mr Meyeter, who used to coach Ohio State, said that the incident took place after he stayed in Ohio to see his grandchildren following his team’s Thursday night game against the Cincinnati Bengals.

 He said that after going out to dinner a group next to them tried to get him to dance with him, which is when the video of him sat in a chair with a woman “grinding” on him was shot.

-“They wanted me to come over and take pictures, and I did,” Meyer, 57, said.
+“They wanted me to come over and take pictures, and I did,” Mr Meyer, 57, said.

 “They’re trying to pull me out on the dance floor, screwing around, I should have left.”

-Meyer, who has been married to wife Shelley since 1986, was asked if he had apologised to his family.
+Mr Meyer, who has been married to wife Shelley since 1986, was asked if he had apologised to his family.

 “Of course I did.
 That’s not me.
 Oh, yeah, they were upset,” he said.